 Special flood hazard area.
 An area in the floodplain subject to a 1 percent or greater chance of flooding in any given year.
-Special flood hazard areas are shown on FIRMs as Zone A, AO, A1-A30, AE, A99, AH, V1-V30, VE or V. [Also defined in FBC, B Section 1612.2.]
+Special flood hazard areas are shown on FIRMs as Zone A, AO, A1-A30, AE, A99, AH, V1-V30, VE or V. [Also defined in FBC, B Section 202.]

 Start of construction.
-The date of issuance for new construction and substantial improvements to existing structures, provided the actual start of construction, repair, reconstruction, rehabilitation, addition, placement, or other improvement is within 180 days of the date of the issuance.
+The date of issuance of permits for new construction and substantial improvements, provided the actual start of construction, repair, reconstruction, rehabilitation, addition, placement, or other improvement is within 180 days of the date of the issuance.
 The actual start of construction means either the first placement of permanent construction of a building (including a manufactured home) on a site, such as the pouring of slab or footings, the installation of piles, the construction of columns.

 Permanent construction does not include land preparation (such as clearing, grading, or filling), the installation of streets or walkways, excavation for a basement, footings, piers, or foundations, the erection of temporary forms or the installation of accessory buildings such as garages or sheds not occupied as dwelling units or not part of the main buildings.
 For a substantial improvement, the actual "start of construction" means the first alteration of any wall, ceiling, floor or other structural part of a building, whether or not that alteration affects the external dimensions of the building.
-[Also defined in FBC, B Section 1612.2.]
+[Also defined in FBC, B Section 202.]

 Substantial damage.
 Damage of any origin sustained by a building or structure whereby the cost of restoring the building or structure to its before-damaged condition would equal or exceed 50 percent of the market value of the building or structure before the damage occurred.
-[Also defined in FBC, B Section 1612.2.]
+[Also defined in FBC, B Section 202.]

 Substantial improvement.
-Any combination of repair, reconstruction, rehabilitation, addition, or other improvement of a building or structure taking place during a one (1)-year period, the cumulative cost of which equals or exceeds 50 percent of the market value of the building or structure before the improvement or repair is started.
-For each building or structure the one (1)-year period begins on the date of the first improvement or repair of that building or structure subsequent to July 21, 2009.
+Any combination of repair, reconstruction, rehabilitation, alteration, addition, or other improvement of a building or structure taking place during a five-year period, the cost of which equals or exceeds 50 percent of the market value of the building or structure before the improvement or repair is started.
+The period of accumulation begins when the first improvement or repair of each building is permitted.
 If the structure has incurred "substantial damage," any repairs are considered substantial improvement regardless of the actual repair work performed.
-The term does not, however, include either: [Also defined in FBC, B, Section 1612.2.]
+The term does not, however, include either:

-- (1) Any project for improvement of a building required to correct existing health, sanitary, or safety code violations identified by the building official and that are the minimum necessary to assure safe living conditions. - (2) Any alteration of a historic structure provided the alteration will not preclude the structure's continued designation as a historic structure.
+(1) Any project for improvement of a building required to correct existing health, sanitary, or safety code violations identified by the building official and that are the minimum necessary to assure safe living conditions.

+(2) Any alteration of a historic structure provided the alteration will not preclude the structure's continued designation as a historic structure.

 Variance.
-A grant of relief from the requirements of this ordinance, or the flood resistant construction requirements of the Florida Building Code, which permits construction in a manner that would not otherwise be permitted by this ordinance or the Florida Building Code.
+A grant of relief from the requirements of this chapter, or the flood resistant construction requirements of the Florida Building Code, which permits construction in a manner that would not otherwise be permitted by this chapter or the Florida Building Code.